-Erica Chenoweth, Associate Professor, Josef Korbel School of International Studies
+Erica Chenoweth, Professor, Josef Korbel School of International Studies

 Dr. Chenoweth conducts research on the causes and effects of insurgency, terrorism, and strategic nonviolent resistance, and focuses on three main questions: why do non-state groups use political violence, what are the alternatives to political violence, and how can states best combat non-state political violence?

-Rachel Epstein, Associate Professor and Director, MA in International Security, Josef Korbel School of International Studies
+Rachel Epstein, Professor, Josef Korbel School of International Studies

 Dr. Epstein's research and teaching focus on the relationship between the economy and security outcomes, international organizations and domestic compliance, the politics of finance, states in transition, and civil-military relations.

-Cullen Hendrix, Assistant Professor, Josef Korbel School of International Studies
+Cullen Hendrix, Associate Professor, Josef Korbel School of International Studies

 Dr. Hendrix has published widely on the topics of contentious politics, the environment and civil conflict, food security, and human rights.
 His current work focuses on the political and economic consequences of environmental degradation and climate change for peace, security, and stability in the developing world, with a particular emphasis on Africa.